 This keto banana pudding a low carb and sugar free take on the classic dessert!
-Made with NO actual banana and just 4 ingredients, this is a simple and elegant no bake dessert!
-2 grams net carbs per serving.
+Made with NO actual banana and just 4 ingredients, there are just 2 grams of carbs per serving.

 - Egg yolks– Save the whites to make some meringue or a pavlova.

-- Granulated sweetener of choice– I used monk fruit sweetener, but erythritol can also be used.
+- Sugar free substitute– I used allulose, but erythritol can also be used.

 - Heavy cream– Also known as double cream or thickened cream.
 I recommend letting your cream sit at room temperature for 30 minutes before preparing this pudding.